 This step might be more tricky than the previous steps.
 Using the adjustable wrench or Channel-lock pliers, disconnect the water supply lines gently to avoid any damage.
 These pliers will help to hold the water lines in the correct place.
 And pull them out line by line carefully with patience.
 If there are two lines, one for hot water and another for cold water, then disconnect both of them, particularly be careful about the hot water supply line.

-Disconnecting the water suppliers will reduce the water pressure and help you to remove the faucet more easily.
+Disconnecting the water suppliers will reduce the water pressure and help you to remove the more easily.
 As you are using alternative tools then extra care is needed here.
 Take proper caution not to torture or damage any part of the water line or faucet.

 Step 4: Get the faucet mounting screws and nuts out

-Once you detached all the water lines, this is the most important step where you are going to remove the nuts and screws of a kitchen faucet without a basin wrench.
-As you know, the faucet comes secured with many nuts, you have to remove the screws and nuts securing the faucet using a DIY tool and set them aside.
+Once you detached all the water lines, this is the most important step where you are going to remove the nuts and screws of a kitchen without a basin wrench.
+As you know, comes secured with many nuts, you have to remove the screws and nuts securing using a DIY tool and set them aside.
 These nuts are easy to find as they hold the faucet.
 A socket wrench is the best tool to remove the mounting nuts from the faucet.
 Connect the wrench to the screw and turn it counterclockwise to remove them one by one.

 Here you may need some grease to loosen up the joints of the nuts if they are tightly locked and not placed, or maintained properly for an extended period.
 Grease will help to free everything up instantly.
 You cal also use a screwdriver to remove the screws easily.
-Remove the nuts and screws once properly separated and secure them in a safe place to prevent losing.
+Remove the nuts and screws once properly separated and secure them in a safe place to prevent losing them.

 Step 5: Detach and remove the Hose